uml-robotics/armada_manipulation_old/README.md

 # This repository is being archived
 Please instead refer to newer maipulation packages in the uml-robotics gihub library such as: https://github.com/uml-robotics/armada_behaviors which is in development as of the time of this writing (07/22)

+The package has also been renamed (previously uml_hri_nerve_pick_and_place) to be easier to find, identify in the future if needed.

 # Table of Contents